10 Tips to Make This the Best Summer Ever with Your Family

 - Go camping.
 Go hiking, catch fireflies, roast marshmallows, sing songs, snuggle on a blanket and watch the fire together.

-- Have a dinner picnic and watch the sunset (bring the bug repellant.)
+- Have a dinner picnic and watch the sunset (bring the bug repellent).

 - Go to the beach and spend the day body surfing.
 When you get cold, collect shells and use them to decorate your sand castle.

 - Go to bed really early some night when you’re tired, and get up for the sunrise.
-Bring donuts and coffee.
+Bring donuts and thermoses of hot chocolate and coffee.

 - Buy a mess of crabs and cook them up with some corn on the cob.
-Invite a crowd and let the kids stay up late playing tag as it gets dark.
+Let the kids stay up late playing tag as it gets dark.

 You get the idea.
+Encourage your family to come up with their ideal scenarios and make a few of them happen.
 Be sure to toast the family member who chose the activity, and take lots of pictures.